ugoogalizer/whisper-api/README.md

 # Whisper API - Simplified

-This is a variation from [ahmetoner](https://github.com/ahmetoner)'s [whisper-api](https://github.com/ahmetoner/whisper-asr-webservice/) to remove  dependencies: poetry and [fastapi-offline-swagger-ui](https://github.com/ahmetoner/fastapi-offline-swagger-ui) that were not required for my use case.
+This is a variation from [ahmetoner](https://github.com/ahmetoner)'s [whisper-api](https://github.com/ahmetoner/whisper-asr-webservice/) to remove  dependencies: poetry and [fastapi-offline-swagger-ui](https://github.com/ahmetoner/fastapi-offline-swagger-ui) that were not required for my use case and setup ability to build the image from a non-internet connected system.

-Note that this does not work on Windows due to gunicorn not running on windows

 This build is based on Python 3.8(.5)

+Todo list:

+- [x] Get working on specific python version (3.8.5) and package versions
+- [x] Remove fastapi-offline-swagger-ui
+- [ ] Publish basic k8s manifest for deployment
+- [ ] Enable authentication and authorisation on the fastapi endpoint
+- [ ] Allow the ffmpeg package to be side-loaded/installed into the container image (for when creating image from location that doesn't have internet connection)

 # Build Container Image
 ## Setup local docker box